Skip to main content

 Presidential Primary Futures

-Even during midterm cycles, Polymarket US election markets include 2028 presidential primary futures.
+During the 2026 midterm cycle, Polymarket US election markets still include 2028 presidential primary futures.
 Which candidates will run?
 Who will win the Republican and Democratic nominations?
 These long-dated markets are less liquid but can offer exceptional value to traders who identify viable candidates early.
-Midterm results themselves shift presidential primary odds -- a strong gubernatorial win can launch a presidential campaign overnight.
+November 2026 results themselves shift presidential primary odds — a strong gubernatorial win can launch a presidential campaign overnight.

 Historical pattern: Several modern presidents first gained national attention during midterm campaigns.
-Watch for breakout performances.
+Watch for breakout performances in the run-up to 2026.

 Special Elections